MicrosoftDocs/cpp-docs/docs/mfc/reference/ctreectrl-class.md

  Mask indicating one or more states to be retrieved.
 For more information on possible values for `nStateMask`, see the discussion of the **state** and **stateMask** members of the [TVITEM](http://msdn.microsoft.com/library/windows/desktop/bb773456) structure in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].

 ### Return Value
  A **UINT** that holds the bitwise OR of the values specified by nStateMask.
-For information on possible values, see [CTreeCtrl::GetItem](#ctreectrl__getitem).
+For information on possible values, see [CTreeCtrl::GetItem](#getitem).
 To find the value for a specific state, perform a bitwise AND operation of the state value and the return value, as shown in the following example.

 ### Example
  [!code-cpp[NVC_MFC_CTreeCtrl#18](../../mfc/reference/codesnippet/cpp/ctreectrl-class_20.cpp)]

-##  <a name="ctreectrl__getitemstateex"></a>  CTreeCtrl::GetItemStateEx
+##  <a name="getitemstateex"></a>  CTreeCtrl::GetItemStateEx
  Retrieves the extended state of the specified item in the current tree-view control.

 ```